Back to "NLP and Spirituality" Index

 The quotes and comments below are not intended to summarize or fully represent the spiritual views of all Jewish people, or even to necessarily be religious in source or nature.
 It is more simply hoped that some individuals may find points of interest or like-mindedness.

-"Trust yourself.
+"Trust Yourself""Trust yourself.
 Create the kind of self that you will be happy to live with all your life.
 Make the most of yourself by fanning the tiny, inner sparks of possibility into flames of achievement." – Golda Meir

 Golda Meir expresses a theme which is central to NLP.
 "The tiny inner sparks of possibility" are the same sparks of life which allow the simultaneous holding of great human achievement and a spirit of humility in private accomplishment that lead to a life of happiness and self-fulfillment.